 A No. These are refractive in nature; although they exceed the familiar sphere, cylinder and axis that is commonly found in refraction (CPT 92015).
 Refraction is not covered by Medicare.
 Nonetheless, they are additive with the basic service, and deserve an additional charge.

 A Contact lens fitting for routine refractive error not associated with aphakia or pseudophakia is not covered.
 Contact lens fitting for keratoconus (CPT 92072) may be covered.

-A The other tests shown in the first question, not already discussed, are incidental to the exam and are not separately billable.
+A The other tests shown in Q#1, not already discussed, are incidental to other services and are not separately billable.
 They do have significant patient educational value.

 Q What documentation is required in the medical record?

 A In addition to the images, the medical record for each test should include:

 - order for the test with medical rationale

 - the reliability of the test (e.g., unstable tear film)

 - test findings (e.g., irregular astigmatism due to worsening keratoconus)